Just What is Business

 The summary of a study published in Personnel Update states: "Writing skills ... of executives are shockingly low, indicating that schools and colleges dismally fail with at least two-thirds of the people who pass through the education pipeline coming out unable to write a simple letter."

 For many non-native speakers, the problem may be understanding basic rules of grammar or sentence structure.
-A Business Writing Coach can help with a very wide spectrum of issues including: subject-verb agreement, verb tense choice, preposition and article use.
+Jeanne Funk, Corporate English/Writing Coach, can help with a very wide spectrum of issues including: subject-verb agreement, verb tense choice, preposition and article use.
 Again, once the focus is on the solution, improvement can come quickly.
 For native speakers, the problem usually has more to do with getting through writer’s block and feeling more confidence when writing.
 They may need tools for brainstorming, ways to be more concise, or instruction on organizing the writing.
 With focused practice and supportive feedback, these areas can improve significantly.
 But the key was in the client’s willingness to participate.

 Client participation and give and take are essential to the coaching process.
-Starting at the beginning, the client provides some goals for her writing skills to complement the Writing Coaches assessment.
+Starting at the beginning, the client provides some goals for her writing skills to complement the Writing Coach's assessment.
 Although providing the know-how and tools to complete concise written pieces is the work of the coach, it is up to the client to carry out all of the reading and writing exercises to put the lessons into practice, and be a part of this process.
-With the help of a Business Writing Coach, breakthroughs to the next career level can be on the horizon.
+With the help of Jeanne Funk and her Corporate English and Writing Coaching system, breakthroughs to the next career level can be on the horizon.